-Do I have prominent ears?
+Do I have protruding ears?

 antiheliks üst bacak